 Jordan

-Despite great progress in recent decades, the education system is hardly in a position to meet the great demand.
-Adult education is only gradually establishing itself as an important pillar of lifelong learning.
-In state-run adult education, literacy and remedial education play an important role, but increasingly attention is being focused on the provision of key competencies and skills for income security.
-DVV International has been engaged in this process along with its partner organisations since the office opened in 2010.
+Despite enormous progress in recent decades, the Jordanian education system is barely able to meet the huge demand.
+Adult learning and education (ALE) is only gradually establishing itself as an important pillar of lifelong learning.
+Literacy and catch-up basic education play a major role in state-run adult learning and education, but attention is increasingly focussing on teaching key skills and income-generating abilities.

 Main focus of work

-Qualified professionals: DVV International trains teachers to become certified professionals in adult education.
-The training conveys theories and concepts of participatory adult education and enables participants to apply different teaching methods, depending on the topic and needs of learners.
+• Training qualified professionals: DVV International trains ALE professionals.
+The training courses teach theories and concepts of participatory ALE and enable participants to apply different teaching methods depending on the topic and the needs of the learners.

 Partners